Martial law in Wellington

 Disputed land purchases around the settlement of Whanganui also caused tensions between Māori and settlers.
 When Ngāti Hāua-te-rangi chief Tōpine Te Mamaku returned from fighting at Boulcott’s farm, he warned settlers not to station troops at Whanganui.
 However, troops arrived in December 1846.
 Tensions were heightened on 16 April 1847 when Whanganui chief Hapurona Ngārangi was shot, apparently accidentally, while working aboard the brig Calliope.

 Attack on Gilfillan farm

 Under the leadership of Te Mamaku, Whanganui Māori gathered upriver, and on 19 May several hundred fighters attacked Whanganui town, looting and destroying property and raiding outlying farms.
-A British gunboat entered the fray from the river but had negligible impact.
+A British gunboat fired shells from the river but had negligible impact.
 British troops and Whanganui settlers took refuge inside the Rutland stockade and withstood the attacks, which came to within 300 metres of the fortification.

 On 20 July, the British moved out of the stockade to engage Te Mamaku at nearby St John’s Wood.
 An inconclusive battle left Māori with few options but to withdraw.
 Governor Grey pressed for peace and on 21 February 1848 announced that he had reached an agreement with Te Mamaku.